 I know about young guys.
 I’ve been one for eighty-eight years.

 At eight score and eight, you can call me what you want: old, ancient, Methuselah, I love it.

 Just don’t put me in the past tense, like: used to be, once was, over the hill.
 Cause I’m a better me.
 I can do things I couldn’t do before and I can do things I did before, only slower and more in rhythm.

 Being with my old bride.
 (I hope she doesn’t read this.)

 A short-short story about the Optometrist and me:

 I closed one eye, then the other one as I read the small letters on the far end of the wall.

-Then peered into the optometry equipment while he scanned my eyes.
+Then I looked in the optometry equipment while the doc scanned my eyes.

 Everything looks good, he said.